Volunteer Programs

 Getting Started

 Volunteering at Crouse starts with a completed application.
-Click here to view the application.
+Click here to access the application.
 You can complete electronically, or print and mail it in.
-If you fill the application in electronically, click ‘submit’ and follow the dialogue box prompts to attach the pdf to an email that will go directly to our Volunteer Services staff.
+If you fill the application in electronically, click ‘submit’ at the end and an email with your responses will go directly to our Volunteer Services staff.

 Once you’ve completed the application, please call 315-470-7571 to schedule an appointment with a Volunteer Services staff member.
 At the meeting, you will also be asked to fulfill certain health requirements for volunteering at the hospital, such as being tested for tuberculosis.
-Following a training period (usually with another volunteer), you’ll be ready to begin your service to the hospital.
+Following a training period, you’ll be ready to begin your service to the hospital.
 You may even have an area of expertise that will assist you in finding your niche at Crouse!

 College Volunteer Program